-This policy was reviewed by the Board of Trustees on January 26, 2024, and was sent for legal review.
-Legal counsel would like to discuss their edits before publishing.
+The Board of Trustees reviewed this policy on January 26, 2024, and sent it for legal review.
+Legal's recommendations are highlighted in gray.

 The Board is a corporate entity established by the provincial legislature and given authority by the Education Act, the Northland School Division Act, and the attendant regulations.
 Board means Board of Trustees.